Webhooks

 If your endpoint doesn't respond with a 2xx status (or the request times out / errors at the transport layer), delivery is retried with exponential backoff up to 5 total attempts.
 Backoff waits 2^attempt seconds, clamped to a minimum of 4 seconds and a maximum of 3600 seconds (1 hour) between attempts.

 After 5 failed attempts the delivery is moved to the Dead Letter Queue (DLQ) and marked as failed.
-Each attempt uses the same idempotency_keyso your receiver can safely deduplicate.
+Each attempt uses the same idempotency_key so your receiver can safely deduplicate.

 Best Practices

-Return a 2xx response within 30 seconds.
+- Respond Quickly: return a 2xx response within 30 seconds.
 Process events asynchronously if needed.

-Use the event ID to deduplicate.
+- Handle Duplicates: use the event ID to deduplicate.
 The same event may be delivered multiple times.

-Always verify the X-Webhook-Signature-256 header to ensure authenticity.
+- Verify Signatures: always verify the X-Webhook-Signature-256 header to ensure authenticity.

-HTTPS recommended; HTTP is accepted for public hosts.
+- Use HTTPS: HTTPS recommended; HTTP is accepted for public hosts.
 Localhost endpoints are rejected for security.

 cURL Example